-Wikipad tablet launching on June 11 for $249, Android 4.1 and game controller in towAlex Wagner - Deputy Managing Editor, News Desk
+Wikipad tablet launching on June 11 for $249, Android 4.1 and game controller in towAlex Wagner - Editorial Director of News and Content

 Looks like fans of gaming on Android will soon have another way to play on the go.
 Wikipad announced today that its gaming-focused Android tablet will launch in the U.S. on June 11 for $249, with releases in the U.K. and other countries around the globe slated to happen this summer.